515

 |

-To avoid the selection of macrolide resistance, STI syndromes such as urethritis, cervicitis, PID and proctitis should be treated with one week of doxycycline 100mg bd, instead of azithromycin.
-Patients with these syndromes should be tested for MG and recalled if positive.
+To avoid the selection of macrolide resistance, STI symptoms such as urethritis, cervicitis, PID and proctitis should be treated with one week of doxycycline 100mg bd, instead of azithromycin.
+Patients with these symptoms should be tested for MG and recalled if positive.
 Other MG-infected patients should also pre-treated with doxycycline.
 Doxycycline lowers the bacterial load, increasing the likelihood of cure with a second antibiotic.

 If symptoms have persisted or rebounded to similar intensity, treatment failure due to resistance is likely, but reinfection is also possible, so assess for risk of reinfection.